zk637/PythonTools/README.md

     10.Get the list of files in the size range code==10
     11. Take the duration of all video files in the folder and sort the output code==11
     12. Get the "size "," duration ", "bitrate "," resolution "under the given folder [sort needs to change the value of x [2]]
-    13. Get TODO to generate the video thumbnail in the given directory   `TODO`
+    13. Get the files in the given directory that match the list under the search directory
-    14. Get the files in the given directory that match the list under the search directory
+    14. Take all the jpg files from the passed directory that match the file name and move them to the.ts folder
-    15. Take all the jpg files from the passed directory that match the file name and move them to the.ts folder
+    15. Gets the paths to all files in a folder and returns a list of file paths whose file names match the specified rules.
+Currently, only *keyword* matches are supported